 By using targeted hashtags as service-based businesses, this allows us to zero in on specific users on Instagram and get our content in front of them.

-Hashtags allow you to get in front of specific followers
+Hashtags allow you to get in front of targeted followers

 By using distinct hashtags that speak to your industry and your ideal audience you can target groups of people that aren't following you.
 The goal here is to get in front of those followers with the intent that they'll engage with your content and follow you.